Yen Bai Province General Information

 Vietnamese Nationalist Party

 Vietnam had gradually become a French colony between 1859 and 1883.
-Initially, military resistance to French rule came through the Can Vuong movement led by Tôn That Thuyet and Phan Dinh Phung, which sought to install the boy Emperor Hàm Nghi at the head of an independent nation.
+Initially, military resistance to French rule came through the Can Vuong movement led by Tôn That Thuyet and Phan Dinh Phung, which sought to install the boy, Emperor Hàm Nghi, at the head of an independent nation.
 However, with the death of Phung in 1895, military opposition effectively ended.
-The only other notable incidents after this came in 1917 was the Thái Nguyên rebellion.
+The only other notable incident after this came in 1917 was the Thái Nguyên rebellion.
 The lack of militant activity changed in the late 1920s with the formation of the VNQDD, or Vietnamese Nationalist Party.